devchild/ProofOfWork/README.md

 # ProofOfWork
-Simple example of the proof of work concept
+Simple example of the proof of work concept.
+TEST